openstack/mistral/doc/source/dsl/dsl_v2.rst

 std.mistral_http
 ''''''''''''''''

-This actions works just like 'std.http' with the only exception: when sending a request it inserts the following HTTP headers:
+This action works just like 'std.http' with the only exception: when sending a request it inserts the following HTTP headers:

+-  **Mistral-Workflow-Name** - Name of the workflow that the current action execution is associated with.
 -  **Mistral-Execution-Id** - Identifier of the workflow execution this action is associated with.
--  **Mistral-Task-Id** - Identifier of the task instance this action is associated with.
+-  **Mistral-Task-Id** - Identifier of the task execution this action execution is associated with.
+-  **Mistral-Action-Execution-Id** - Identifier of the current action execution.

 Using this action makes it possible to do any work in asynchronous manner triggered via HTTP protocol.
 That means that Mistral can send a request using 'std.mistral_http' and then any time later whatever system that received this request can notify Mistral back (using its public API) with the result of this action.
-Header **Mistral-Task-Id** is required for this operation because it is used a key to find corresponding task in Mistral to attach the result to.
+Header **Mistral-Action-Execution-Id** is required for this operation because it is used a key to find corresponding action execution in Mistral to attach the result to.

 std.email
 '''''''''